bknowles/chef-fundamentals/slides/introduction/01_slide.md

 # About the course materials

-Opscode's training materials are dual-licensed.
+These training materials are dual-licensed by Opscode.

 * Creative Commons Attribution-ShareAlike (CC BY-SA) for slides, guides and notes.